Korir, Pichardo add world titles to Olympic crowns, heartbreak for Warner

 "My mindset was focused on 18m.
 It did not come out today, but more importantly, I won gold.
 This world title was elusive to me."

-Warner, also a winner in Tokyo, was in full control of the decathlon after four of the first day's five events, but he pulled up injured a quarter into the 400m.
+Warner, also a winner in Tokyo, was in full control of the decathlon after four of the first day's five events, but he pulled up injured in the 400m.

 He was left lying on the track clutching his left hamstring.